Difference between first and second class

 First class seats on European trains

 In first class you will receive wider and often plusher seats, more elbow and leg room and sometimes a more formal atmosphere.
-Most first class passengers are travelling for business so they spend their time working whilst on the train.
+Most first class passengers are travelling for business so they spend their time working while on the train.
 Depending on the time of day, there might be fewer families and children in first class so there can be very little noise.
 Conversation isn’t discouraged but should be maintained in a discreet manner.
-What is surprising to many is that there is no luggage allowance difference between first or second class.
+Surprisingly, there is no luggage allowance difference between first or second class.
 Some trains do have luggage restrictions, so it is wise to give this article a read to find out more.

 First class lounges

 If you have first class tickets, you will have access to the first class lounge (if there is one at your departure station) which can provide free food and drink (including alcoholic beverages).
 This can be a major benefit if you prefer to arrive at the station early or need to check out of your hotel well in advance.